 I’m a hugely indecisive person and I love books so this is an impossible question.
 I can give you an immediate-but-not-wholly-representative top-three though: the Chronicles of Narnia, Your Voice in My Head by Emma Forrest, and the Little Prince.

 14. What are your hobbies?

 A good TV show is usually at the forefront of my slacking off time.
-I just finished watching The Night Of, and I’m currently on season 4 of the Wire.
+I just finished watching The Night Of, and I’m currently on season 4 of The Wire.
 (Ten years late, I know.)
 Another big hobby of mine is napping.
-A solid nap is key to living a rich and fulfilled life.
+A solid nap is a key to living a rich and fulfilled life.